 - Use low-fat coconut milk for cutting down some fat content

-- To get the desired red color as shown in the images use 1 tbsp (or more) of tomato paste in addition to the fresh tomato-garlic mixture.
+- To get the desired red color as shown in the images, use 1 tablespoon (or more) of tomato paste in addition to the fresh tomato-ginger-garlic mixture.

-- If you have time cook onion and tomato with spices for a little longer on low heat before adding the coconut milk.
+- If you have time cook the onion and tomato mixture with spices for a little longer on low heat before adding the coconut milk.
 It really develops a rich flavor.